FriendsOfTYPO3/extension_builder/Documentation/Developer/Index.rst

    **m:n relations**
     These are always implemented with a MM relation table and will result in a multi select in the backend

-After adding a relation to the model you have to connect it to the related model.
-Click on the round bullet near the relation name and drag it to the bullet at the top of the related model.
+After adding a relation to the model it must be connected to the related model.
+This is achieved by a click on the round bullet near the relation name and by dragging it to the bullet at the top of the related model.
 (Not the other way round)

 Saving the extension
 ''''''''''''''''''''

-Click on the Save button at the bottom of the modeler.
+This is done by a click on the Save button at the bottom of the modeler.
 It might take some time, until all files are written to disk.
 If an error occures, in most cases an error message will be displayed (for example in an invalid name was choosen).
-Try to fix the error and save again.
-Be aware: you model configuration will be lost, if you close the browser window before a successfull saving.
+Such an error must be fixed, before it can be saved.
+Be aware: the model configuration will be lost, if the browser window is closed before a successful saving.

 The Extension Builder still has many limitations.
 The main missing features are: